Skip to main content

 An eTA authorizes you to board a flight to Canada.
 Final admission is determined by the CBSA officer at the port of entry.
 An inadmissible person can be refused entry even with a valid eTA.

 Do not assume your UK record is invisible to Canadian authorities.
-Attempting to enter Canada while knowing you are inadmissible, or misrepresenting your record, creates serious additional inadmissibility under IRPA s.40 and s.124.
-Honesty and advance preparation are essential.
+Attempting to enter Canada when you may be inadmissible, or giving false or incomplete information about your record, can lead to a separate misrepresentation finding under IRPA s.40 (generally a 5-year inadmissibility) on top of any criminal inadmissibility.
+Honesty and advance preparation are almost always the safer course, and an officer retains discretion over the final decision.

 UK OffenceTypical Canadian Equivalent CategoryIRPA Category (General Guidance)

-Actual Bodily Harm (ABH)Assault causing bodily harm equivalentTypically serious criminality (s.36(1))
+Actual Bodily Harm (ABH)Assault causing bodily harm equivalentOften serious criminality (s.36(1)); varies with the specific facts

 Grievous Bodily Harm (GBH s.18)Aggravated assault equivalentTypically serious criminality (s.36(1))